 To: Councillor Lucy Hodge - BANES Cabinet Member for Sustainable Transport Delivery

-We demand the implementation of 20mph limits across all of the remaining 30mph roads in Bath by the end of 2026.
+We demand the implementation of 20mph limits across all of the remaining 30mph roads in Bath by the end of 2027.
+The routes are:

-We want to see a street environment where crashes are less likely to happen and less likely to cause injury.
+We want to a street environment where crashes are less likely to happen and less likely to cause injury.
+20mph has been proven repeated to help deliver that.

 Why is this important?